 - Obtain a copy of the course syllabus and/or course description from the official course bulletin of the institution where the course was taken. - 2.
-Have the course reviewed by their major/minor advisor and the chair of the department. - If the chair and advisor in the major/minor department approve the course, obtain a

-- Program Sheet online at www.hamline.edu/ugrequirements or at the Student Administrative Services office. - Complete the substitution column of the Program Sheet and both advisor and department chair will sign the form. - 5.
+Have the course reviewed by their major/minor advisor and the chair of the department. - If the chair and advisor in the major/minor department approve the course, obtain a Program Sheet online at www.hamline.edu/ugrequirements. - Complete the substitution column of the Program Sheet and both advisor and department chair will sign the form. - 5.
 Return the signed form to the Student Administrative Services office.